nielstron/python-memtools/README.md

 python-memtools works by making a snapshot of the process' memory space, then searches through it using some strong heuristics to find Python objects.
 This is done by first finding the base type object, which has a distinctive memory signature - its type pointer points to itself (which shouldn't be the case for any other object), its name pointer points to the string "type", and it has many other pointer fields which must either be null or point to a valid address.
 Once python-memtools has found the base type object, it searches for other type objects by finding all valid PyTypeObject instances whose type pointer points to the base type object.

-Once this index of type objects is built, most other functions are implemented as simple memory scans that look for objects whose type pointers match one of the type pointers from the index.
-A few very common types (int, str, list, dict, etc.) are implemented in python-memtools, so it can understand their contents and format them in a way that looks more like Python syntax.
+Once this index of type objects is built, most other functions are implemented as simple memory scans that look for objects whose type pointers match one of the type pointers from the index, followed by some basic sorts, filters, or graph algorithms.
+Some very common types (int, str, list, dict, etc.) are implemented in python-memtools, so it can understand their contents and format them in a way that looks more like Python syntax.

+## Future work

+Things we'd like to do in the future:
+* Add support for Python versions after 3.10
+* Add support for more standard-library types (e.g. collections.deque)
+* Add support for core dump files (probably can use resource_dasm's ELF loader to help with this)

 ## Contributing